-4-5 UNITS Public Safety Dispatchers' Basic Course 120-136 hours integrated lab; 120-136 hours total ficer Standards and Training and provides the required entry-level job training for 9-1-1 dispatchers working for law enforcement and other public safety agencies in California.
+Public Safety Dispatchers' Basic Course

+This course is certified by the California Commission on Peace Officer Standards and Training and provides the required entry-level job training for 9-1-1 dispatchers working for law enforcement and other public safety agencies in California.
 120 hours; 4 units or 136 hours; 5 units.